talha-ah/portfolio/src/components/Resume/data/CV.md

 **Short Description**: As a Full stack Engineer, developed the platform from scratch, streamlining the product inquiry process by 40% through implementing cart functionality without user registration.
 Implemented CI/CD best practices to ensure the client can update the platform business details and deploy the changes directly from the Admin Panel.

-**Description**: At Electromatic Works, I played a pivotal role in developing a platform for a local business, enabling seamless communication and product showcasing.
+**Description**: For Electromatic Works, I played a pivotal role in developing a platform for a local business, enabling seamless communication and product showcasing.
 This platform enabled users to contact the business and browse products without the need for an account, streamlining the customer experience.
 My initiative in suggesting and implementing a cart system without a user authentication, enhanced user experience and client satisfaction, exemplifying my dedication to delivering impactful solutions that meet client needs.
 I also implemented CI/CD best practices to enable the client to update business details and deploy changes directly from the Admin Panel, further enhancing platform functionality and user experience.

 **Tech Stack**: Node.js, Express.js, React.js, Next.js, MongoDB, CI/CD, DevOps